marekvantuch/esf-mu-portal/README.md

 I am not going to write the installation tutorial for it though, so if you'd like to try it, please go ahead.
 Steps should be fairly similar.

-Requirements: Maven (http://maven.apache.org/), Tomcat (http://tomcat.apache.org), JAVA, JAVA JDK
+Requirements: Maven (http://maven.apache.org/), Tomcat (http://tomcat.apache.org), JAVA (https://java.com), JAVA JDK, Phing (http://www.phing.info/)

 To verify that your environment is ready for the installation, please check that following commands return valid results.
 Also make sure you have the manager webapp contained in your tomcat installation.